MetalBlueberry/go-plotly/README.md

 ### Add version v2.29.1 and v2.31.1
 - Added Downloader for schema file
 - added generator for different packages based on plotly version in subfolders for each version
-- enable easier use for different plotly version by new import paths which include the version genered.
+- enable easier use for different plotly version by new import paths which include the version generated.
 Example: `grob "github.com/MetalBlueberry/go-plotly/generated/v2.31.1/graph_objects"`
-- removed go generate direct from the templates which are no longer necessary
+- removed go generate directive from the templates which are no longer necessary
+- removed offline package, as each version package needs its own **plot.go**.
+- Replaced all `offline` imports in the examples packages by just calling the `grob` package of the specified version
+- all html's will now refer to the correct plotly version's cdn in the html's head

 ## Official Plotly Release Notes
 For detailed changes please follow the release notes of the original JS repo: https://github.com/plotly/plotly.js/releases